 Shogun 2 featured an odd variation of this as well.
 The units and generals speak entirely in Japanese, but the campaign and battle advisors speak English in ridiculously overblown Japanese accents.

 In Call of Duty: Black Ops, by some miracle of linguistics, everybody in a Russian coal mine/gulag can speak fluent, accented English.
-That, or Mason, having already been CIA by the time he was imprisoned, probably spoke Russian from the start, and the English we hear is a mere Translation Convention.
+Mason, having already been CIA by the time he was imprisoned, probably spoke Russian from the start, and the English we hear could be Translation Convention.
+However, the Enemy Chatter (occasional phrases by the camp guards, but primarily the situation updates through the camp's PA system as the uprising progresses) is in entirely correct, unaccented and unsubtitled Russian, which seems to suggest that Mason does NOT speak/understand it: why would he understand the convicts but not the guards?

 This was also the the case with the Russian soldiers in the earlier (that is, World War II themed) Call of Duty games, most likely because they were on the player's side, and having to read subtitles would probably have jarred with the game's generally fast-paced nature.
 This trope was also, however, completely averted with the German soldiers, who speak what is very definitely actual German.